Knowledge Transfer and Innovation Fund

 These operational groups are expected to provide new insights and deliver innovative approaches and ideas, as well as mobilising practical on-the-ground solutions.

-If you have any queries or questions please contact with the project management team.
-Details can be found below in the Contact section.
+If you have any queries or questions please contact the KTIF project team.
+Details can be found below in the contact section.

-• applicants are encouraged to submit a short inception note (one side of A4) to KTIF@gov.scot to get informal feedback on proposals in advance of submitting a full application with associated forms
+• applicants may submit a short inception note (one side of A4 – see form KTIF 1) to KTIF@gov.scot to get informal feedback on proposals in advance of submitting a full application with associated forms

-• final application, costings and communications plan forms should be submitted no later than 24 June 2024 (midnight).
-All three forms should be emailed to KTIF@gov.scot
+• your final application, costings spreadsheet and communications plan should be submitted no later than 23:59 on 7 September 2025.
+All three documents should be emailed to KTIF@gov.scot

 • the Project Assessment Committee (PAC) will meet to consider all final applications.
-This is provisionally planned for Tuesday 16 July 2024
+This is provisionally planned for late September

-• project outputs should be laid out in the application on an annual basis to make clear what deliverables will be achieved each year
+• tangible outputs (for example, dissemination events) are expected for each financial year of the project and the profile of delivery should be laid out in the application for each financial year to make clear what deliverables will be achieved each year

 Additional Requirements and Information for Applicants